01-Quantum/ai-marketpace/demo-pages/README.md

 - For regulated data — payments, health, or **prompts sent to an LLM** — neither is acceptable.
 - This is the 01 Quantum AI Marketplace.
 Two roles: **Data Owner** and **Model Owner**.
 Everything in between stays encrypted.

 **Point at:** the four-step flow (top) and "Your data stays encrypted.
-The model never sees plaintext."
+The model never sees confidential user data in plaintext."

 ---